 The Council has an Anti-Fraud, Bribery and Corruption Strategy: Statement of Intent as part of the Constitution and all investigations are undertaken by Internal Audit.
 All investigations are conducted in line with the Fraud Response Plan and operational guidance notes.
-The Standards Panel receives monthly reports on investigations underway to monitor progress and provide direction, where appropriate.
+The Standards Panel receives regular reports on investigations underway to monitor progress and provide direction, where appropriate.
 The Council continues to participate in the National Fraud Initiative, which is coordinated by Internal Audit.
-The work undertaken by the Council in relation to the 2014 exercise was highly commended.